Agent Commerce · Core Concept

 Authenticity

 Was the receipt issued by Agent Commerce?
-Ed25519 signature verification against the published public key confirms the issuer.
+Ed25519 signature verification against the public key at /.well-known/signing-keys.json confirms the issuer.

 Consistency